What if I only need individual searches as opposed to a background check?

 Civil lawsuits, civil judgments and arrest records that antedate the report by more than seven years or until the governing statute of limitations has expired, whichever is longer;

-Accounts placed for collection or charged to profit-and-loss which antedate the report by more than seven years;
+Accounts placed in collection or charged to profit-and-loss which antedate the report by more than seven years;

 Bankruptcies after 10 years;